Loyola High School (Montreal): Religious and spiritual formation

+As a Catholic and Jesuit school, all of Loyola's activities are meant to be inspired by Catholic teachings in the tradition of St. Ignatius of Loyola.

 While the school's president is ultimately responsible for ensuring the school's spiritual mission, the Loyola Ignatian Formation director oversees its particular activities in the entire Loyola community (alumni, parents, faculty, and students).
 The Campus Ministry is tasked with overseeing students' spiritual formation.

 Jesuit affiliation

 Loyola is a member of the American Jesuit Schools Network, and is administered by the Jesuits of English Canada.
 The two Jesuit provinces, English and French, are currently in the process of merging into one Canadian Jesuit province.

 Athletics

 Loyola fields a number of athletic teams in competition with other schools in Canada and the United States, primarily competing in the Greater Montreal Athletics Association and Réseau du sport étudiant du Québec.
 Loyola's traditional rivals in athletics are Lower Canada College and Selwyn House School.